konLiogka/guitarTuner/README.md

 This is a guitar tuner app.
 Download the application from [here](https://github.com/konLiogka/guitarTuner/blob/main/app-debug.apk).
 It utilizes the YIN algorithm for pitch detection, made thanks to this [paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf).
 > [!NOTE]
-> While the app is finished, there are still some things that I can add or update.
-I am thinking of adding microtonal notes and tunings as well as different types of guitars like guitar with more than 6 strings or basses.
+> While the app is finished, there are still some things that I need to change, there may be some small bugs.
+Also I am thinking of adding microtonal notes and tunings as well as different types of guitars like guitar with more than 6 strings or basses.
 Coming soon in future versions.